 Families who are participants in Transitional Assistance for MTW Families will be transferred to the program for which they qualify at their first regularly scheduled recertification on or after February 1, 2015.
 If the head of household, spouse or co-head is elderly or disabled, the family will be transferred to the Streamlined Fixed Lease Assistance program.
+If the head of household, spouse or co-head is abled, the family will be transferred to the Streamlined Fixed Lease Assistance program.
 If the head of household, spouse or co-head is not elderly or disabled, the family will be transferred to the Streamlined Tiered Lease Assistance program.

-8.4 Over-income Families32
+8.4 Over-income Families39